 These improvements in health behaviors and health risks had a direct impact on reducing employee health care costs.

 This research and other research studies prove that schools are perhaps the most effective place to offer a comprehensive wellness program.

 What Does An Effective School-based Well-being Program Look Like?

+What is an example of a school wellness program?
 Here are the different components of the wellness program at Boise school district.
 As you can see, there’s nothing special about them other than they are carefully matched to the needs and wants of the district employees and they are part of a larger, strategic effort to improve employee health.